 We are huge fans of digital content and we have been armed with small video cameras at client events for years.
 Here’s one we just completed for Habitat for Humanity of Greater Los Angeles to highlight the 2013 National Women Build event held in Long Beach on May 9th.
 If you like it, please feel free to share it.
-If you love it, please feel free to hire us!

 For years I have been advising businesses to stop begging media to write about them and instead focus on a digital content strategy.
 Please understand the media is an important piece of the P.R. puzzle, it’s just not the only one.
 Today there are fewer opportunities for traditional media coverage and an infinite number of opportunities for you to talk directly to your customers.

 In a digital world, that is increasingly more interactive and user driven every day, digital content is the best way to reach your customers.
 Your website is critical and should be updated constantly, daily if possible.
 Include a photo gallery, a blog and news section that is in your control (unless you can afford to employ an agency to do this for you.)
 A combination of videos and photos that tell your story is a powerful way to attract new visitors to your website.
 Create content that is useful for your customers and can be shared easily.
-Be sure you have analytics for your site and are evaluating them on a regular basis.
-Google Analytics is an excellent resource and free.

 Four years ago, I made a cold call to Starfish PR looking for a public relations job closer to home and serving clients who do good work.
 That call has turned into so many relationships, experiences, skills and opportunities that I am beyond thankful for.
 One of which is the chance to work for Habitat for Humanity of Greater L.A., Starfish PR’s longtime client and an organization whose mission I have always strongly identified with.